hhy-joseph/Pandasai_Llama2/README.md

 Wizardcoder-python-34b from huggingface is used as base LLM for the agent.

 Pandasai will use the LLM to generate python code to for data analysis, the screen shot below is an exmple code generation for making a scatter plot by matplotlib.
+The prompt is  "make a scatter plot of sepallength vs sepalwidth color by class".

 ![](/example1.PNG)